xi/flekky/README.md

 About
 =====

-Flaky is a static website generator inspired by [Jekyll] but written in python and based on [Flask].
+Flekky is a static website generator inspired by [Jekyll] but written in python and based on [Flask].
 It is basically a wrapper around the excellent [Frozen-Flask] and [Flask-FlatPages] as described in [this article][article] by Nicolas Perriault.